Firstly, Chitkul was not on my mind 🤔 when I had arrived in Kinnaur Valley.

 Still, Oct-Dec can be visited if the weather allows.

-The best season would be from mid-April – August or even September (Take care of the monsoon season).
+The best time/season would be from mid-April – August or even September (Take care of the monsoon season).
 The days remain bright and sunny with slight cold nights.

 Jan – Apr